 Custom orders are typically non-returnable.
 Confirm return rules on the specific item before ordering.

 Studio allows Capezio basics?
 Start with Capezio classwear.
 Capezio direct accepts returns within 30 days, which beats almost every other classwear seller.
-Watch the closeout tagging, closeout = final sale.
+Watch the closeout tagging.
+A closeout leotard is final sale.

 Your dancer's body is between sizes, long-torso, or growing fast?
 Motionwear long-torso leotard (~$39.50).
 Their sizing chart actually publishes girth, bust/chest, waist, hips, AND back length, most leotards don't tell you back length.
 Measure first; buy second.

 Studio is flexible and you want premium fit?
 Eleve custom or ready-to-wear.
-Beautiful product, but treat as a careful-fit purchase, custom usually means no return.
+Beautiful product, but treat it as a careful-fit purchase.
+Custom usually means no return.

 Want boutique style with a small-brand vibe?
 Mara Dancewear.
-Smaller catalog, cute prints, but READ their return policy yourself before buying, I haven't verified it on every product.
+Smaller catalog, cute prints, but READ their return policy yourself before buying.
+We haven't verified it on every product.

 How To Choose